entur/sdk/README.md

 ```javascript
 service.getTripPatterns(query);
 ```
-Returns: `Promise<Array<TripPattern>> | Promise<Array<TripPattern>>`
+Returns: `Promise<Array<TripPattern>>`

 Types: [TripPattern](flow-types/TripPattern.js)

 `getTripPatterns` is for searching for itineraries for a trip from some location to a destination at a given time.
-The method takes one argument `query`, which is either an object with search parameters, or an array of those.
+The method takes one argument `query`, which is an object with search parameters.

-When calling this with an array of search queries, the calls will be throttled to adhere with the API's rate limits.
-The order of the results will be the same as the order of the arguments sent in.
+If you are going to do a huge amount of different searches at the same time, consider using our [`throttler`](#throttler) utility.

 #### Parameters

 ##### query (`Object`)
 A search query is an object on the following form.
-Mind that you can send an array of these to getTripPatterns to do multiple searches.

 | Key | Type | Default  | Description |
 |:----|:----|:----------|:------------|